IntegralTeam/energi/swarm/README.md

 ## Public Gateways

-Swarm offers a local HTTP proxy API that Dapps can use to interact with Swarm.
-The Ethereum Foundation is hosting a public gateway, which allows free access so that people can try Swarm without running their own node.

 The Swarm public gateways are temporary and users should not rely on their existence for production services.

 The Swarm public gateway can be found at https://swarm-gateways.net and is always running the latest `stable` Swarm release.